Sea-Buckthorn (Hippophae rhamnoides)

 Sea-buckthorn isn't actually a Buckthorn, but it is a native species, originally found on the east coast.
 It is extremely hardy and salt tolerant.

 Sea-buckthorn's bright orange berries are an important Winter food for Fieldfares and Thrushes in particular.
 In the Neolithic they were also a (rather unpleasant) staple for humans, although I have seen recipes for jelly and even a "topping for cheesecake" (!).
+I used to have a very nice French perfume with Sea-buckthorn as a key ingredient, though this seems to remain something of a speciality in a sub-region in Provenance.
 Sea-Buckthorn is also a food plant for Emperor and Ash Pug moth larvae, among others.

 Please be careful where you plant Sea-Buckthorn; outside its natural range it can be invasive, particularly when planted in sand dunes.